Paraphraser/IOTstackBackup/README.md

 ### <a name="aboutRuntag">about *runtag*</a>

-When omitted as an argument to `iotstack_backup`, *runtag* defaults to the current date-time value in the format *yyyy-mm-dd_hhmm* followed by the host name as determined from the `$HOSTNAME` environment variable.
+When omitted as an argument to `iotstack_backup`, *runtag* defaults to the current date-time value in the format *yyyy-mm-dd_hhmm* followed by the host name as determined from the HOSTNAME environment variable.
 For example:

 ```
 2020-09-19_1138.iot-hub